What equipment do you use to create your photos?

 You can get the full scoop on the very best the island has to offer in my personal guide to Ærø island but here is my top three:

-Homemade ice cream (the world's best!!) with both classics and unique flavours at Cafe Aroma on the harbour in Ærøskøbing. (my personal favourites are Mango sorbet, Black Sesame, Peach sorbet and Liquorice)
+Homemade ice cream (the world's best!!) with both classics and unique flavours at Cafe Aroma on the harbour in Ærøskøbing.
+My personal favourites are Mango sorbet, Black Sesame, Peach sorbet and Liquorice.
+The shop is only open in the summer months.

 My favourite area on the island is the protected cliffs at Voderup Klint on the South-West coast.